 Through the international project, called Marine Megafauna Movement Analytical Program (MMMAP), the scientists are seeking to develop measures to conserve marine megafauna.

 “As we increase our understanding of the threats they face, we can determine how we can help them best.
 Threats include fishing, where these animals may be by-catch (non-targeted species), or ship strikes, which particularly affect whales.”

 Data is being collected by satellite as part of the fishing fleet’s global positioning systems.
-All large vessels on the ocean are required to use an Automatic Identification System (AIS) that broadcasts the ship’s identity and location, with these data being retained in the data-base that can be freely accessed.
+All large vessels on the ocean are required to use an Automatic Identification System that broadcasts the ship’s identity and location.
+This data is retained in a data-base that can be freely accessed.

-Professor Hays explained that his involvement in the MMMAP project evolved out of marine research on abundance trends of sea turtles around the world, which also sought to identify threats and develop measures to protect them.
+Professor Hays explained that his involvement in the MMMAP project evolved out of marine research on abundance trends of sea turtles.

-“The marine megafauna information we are collecting now will support evidence-based decisions that will engage the international community.
-It will be considered by bodies such as the United Nations for improving international laws, which will filter through to policy makers in individual countries and, hopefully, protect our marine biodiversity for coming generations.”
+“The marine animal tracking information we are collecting now will support evidence-based decisions that will engage the international community.
+It will be considered by bodies such as the United Nations for improving international conservation polices, which will filter through to individual countries and, hopefully, protect our marine biodiversity for coming generations.”